Increased resilience to climate change

 How the Island-Ocean Connection Challenge

-Helps Combat climate change
+helps combat climate change

 The Island-Ocean Connection Challenge and its partners are assembling a global coalition to combat climate change by collaborating with funders, Indigenous Peoples, local communities, scientists, nongovernmental organizations, and governmental leaders.
 Together, we have the power to foster healthy, resilient, carbon-sequestering ecosystems that can provide the first line of defense against severe weather and other climate impacts.